wansenai/WansenERP/docker/README.md

 Note Make sure the directory you specify is specified with the fully-qualified path, not a relative path.

-Ensure this directory exists, and then run XWiki in a container by issuing one of the following command.
+Ensure this directory exists, and then run Eairp in a container by issuing one of the following command.

 ```console
 docker run --net=eairp-nw \